Soul City, North Carolina: Rise and decline

 By 1974, pioneering families moved to Soul City and steady progress was apparent in the laying of water and sewer lines, construction of roads, a day care center, a health care center, and early construction of "Soul Tech I" (with 52,000 square feet of industrial space).
+In 1977, the community lake was completed.

 Soul City's decline was caused by several factors, such as the local economy of Warren County, the national economy, and negative press coverage.
 Warren County had over 40% of people not graduating high school.
 The shortage of skilled laborers and lack of industrial experience deterred some industries from moving to Soul City.
 The US economy had a major downturn in 1974 as inflation hit double digits in 1973 and 1974.
 For the rest of the decade, the country went through "stagflation", "the simultaneous burden of inflation and unemployment."
-The current state of the national economy made many industrial companies cautious of expanding.
+The state of the national economy made many industrial companies cautious of expanding.
 The Soul City Company (SCC) reported that CC Grander, a utility company and Burlington Industries, a textile company both had plans to move to Soul City but halted their expansion during the economic uncertainty of the country.
 The HUD's new town programs were signed and launched during the country's economic downturn.
 Some argue that Soul City as well as other new town programs would have succeeded if there had not been an economic recession.
-Michael Spear, the former general manager the new town of Columbia, Maryland, commented that "launching a new towns program in the early 1970s was like asking the Wright brothers to test their airplane in a hurricane and then concluding, when it crashed, that the invention did not work."
+Michael Spear, the former general manager of the new town of Columbia, Maryland, commented that "launching a new towns program in the early 1970s was like asking the Wright brothers to test their airplane in a hurricane and then concluding, when it crashed, that the invention did not work."

-The negative press coverage of some media companies deterred not just industries but also white home owners.
-The press covered Soul city as a "new black town", which made it unappealing for white residents to move in.
-The Wall Street Journal, which had significant credence in the business community, portrayed McKissick in a negative manner as a lavish living lawyer.
+The negative press coverage of some media companies deterred not just industries but also white homeowners.
+The press covered Soul City as a "new black town", which made it unappealing for white residents to move in.
+The Wall Street Journal, which had significant credence in the business community, negatively portrayed McKissick as a lawyer with a lavish lifestyle.
 The Journal damaged McKissick's name and identity, which negatively impacted his efforts in bringing in new industry.
 The city failed to reach its initial ambitions.
 Lawsuits and investigations into the use of funds by the Soul City Company, the city's developers, resulted in foreclosure in 1979 despite eventually being cleared by a Government Accountability Office audit.

-Since that time, the city has grown somewhat, but not to the size originally planned.
-The former Soultech 1 building was purchased by the adjoining Warren County Correctional Institution for expansion.
-A number of new homes have been constructed.
-The lawsuits, negative media coverage, and mainly the lack of industries moving into Warren County eventually caused HUD to pull its funding for Soul City in June 1979.